joelklabo/SwiftTOON/docs/plan.md

 3. Apply the targeted optimization, rerun the benchmark + compare + artifact workflows, and update `docs/performance-tracking.md`.
 4. Commit + push the change plus the refreshed artifacts so the perf graph and badge update accordingly.

-> **Status:** Stage 8 is complete for this iteration: the parser now reserves `JSONObject` buffers, benchmarks publish `phase|…|duration` samples, and `Scripts/update-perf-artifacts.swift` renders both throughput and per-phase lines so the README graph surfaces each translation stage.
-The per-stage instrumentation lives alongside the usual MB/s numbers, and the next focus is Stage 9 (DocC + release documentation).
+> **Status:** Stage 8 is complete.
+The parser now reserves `JSONObject` buffers, benchmarks publish `phase|…|duration` samples, and `Scripts/update-perf-artifacts.swift` renders both throughput and per-phase lines so the README graph surfaces each translation stage.
+The per-stage instrumentation lives alongside the usual MB/s numbers.

 Repeat this cycle so every MB/s gain becomes a commit that the performance graph can show.
 ## Success Criteria